plotski/upsies/docs/reference.rst

 Utilities
 ^^^^^^^^^

-Utilities are the lowest abstraction layer.
-They do the most basic work like HTTP requests and executing subprocesses.
+:mod:`Utilities <upsies.utils>` are the lowest abstraction layer.
+They do the most basic work like performing HTTP requests and executing subprocesses.

 Utilities also provide high-level tools for creating torrents and screenshots, querying online databases, etc. They produce convenient objects and exceptions